Chuma and Susi: Bangweulu Wetlands, death of Livingstone

-The expedition now had just five of those recruited at its start: Susi, Chuma, Amoda, and the Nassick lads Mabruki and Gardner.
-On 14 August fifty-seven more arrived, mostly porters engaged by Stanley, as well as some Nassick boys, including Jacob Wainwright, who had been recruited for the "Livingstone Search and Relief Expedition" which had decided not to go further when it met Stanley at the coast.
-Livingstone attempted to go round Lake Bangweulu which he thought had a defined coast, but increasingly struggled with illness and difficulty navigating across the spongy marshes of the Bangweulu Wetlands.
+The expedition was down to just five of those recruited at its start: Susi, Chuma, Amoda, and the Nassick lads Mabruki and Gardner.
+On 14 August 57 more arrived, mostly porters engaged by Stanley, as well as some Nassick boys, including Jacob Wainwright, who had been recruited for the "Livingstone Search and Relief Expedition" which had decided not to go further when it met Stanley at the coast.
+Livingstone attempted to go round Lake Bangweulu which he thought had a defined coast, but increasingly he struggled with illness and difficulty navigating across the spongy marshes of the Bangweulu Wetlands.
 In January 1873, men including Susi and Chuma carried Livingstone across rivers.
 His tent failed, and the men built huts for him.
 From 22 April, he was carried in a kitanda.